-A Schedule 13D filed on June 8, 2001 discloses that John Chay has sole voting and dispositive power over these shares.
+\ A Schedule 13D filed on June 8, 2001 discloses that John Chay has sole voting and dispositive power over these shares.
 Three of our employees are members of Livingston Group LLC.

 In connection with our acquisition of all of the interests of American Disease Management Associates, LLC ("ADIMA"), the selling members of ADIMA formed Livingston Group LLC as a holding company to hold those shares of MIM issued as part of the consideration for the purchase of ADIMA.
-Under the terms of the purchase agreement, Livingston cannot sell any shares of MIM issued in connection with the purchase of ADIMA, until August 4, 2001, the one year anniversary of the closing date of the acquisition, unless we waive this provision.
 At the time of the acquisition, we entered into a registration rights agreement with Livingston Group LLC which is incorporated by reference as an exhibit to the registration statement, of which this prospectus forms a part.